luchivn/python-bootcamp/intermediate/coffee-machine/README.md

 I created two versions of the project:

 - **coffee-machine.py**: written using procedural programming
-- **coffee-machine-oop**: rewritten using Object-Oriented Programming principles
+- 'coffee-machine-oop': rewritten using Object-Oriented Programming principles